vishnu123r/Practice/README.md

 ;

--- Query A1: Enter a function that calculates the total cost of all animal rescues in the PETRESCUE table.
-SELECT SUM(COST) From PETRESCUE;
+-- Query A1: Enter a function that calculates the total cost of all animal rescues in the PETRESCUE table./n SELECT SUM(COST) From PETRESCUE;

 -- Query A2: Enter a function that displays the total cost of all animal rescues in the PETRESCUE table in a column called SUM_OF_COST.